 Population decline, a contracting economy, natural disasters, and changes in tax status and available credits under the US tax code created a poor outlook for the Commonwealth of Puerto Rico.

 In response to the ongoing fiscal and humanitarian crisis in Puerto Rico, in 2016 President Obama signed into law the Puerto Rico Oversight, Management, and Economic Stability Act (PROMESA).
 PROMESA promised a path forward to restructuring the Commonwealth’s debt and implementing fiscal reform to cultivate a sustainable economy, fiscal responsibility, and market access.

-Nixon Peabody has practiced in Puerto Rico for 30 years (in municipal finance since 1998), and served as bond counsel on the restructuring of more than $34 billion of outstanding debt, which was exchanged for $7.4 billion in new general obligations bonds and $8.7 billion in new general obligation contingent value instrument notes.
+Nixon Peabody served as bond counsel on the restructuring of more than $34 billion of outstanding debt, which was exchanged for $7.4 billion in new general obligations bonds and $8.7 billion in new general obligation contingent value instrument notes.

 Driving the largest municipal restructuring in US history

-Virginia Wong led the NP bond counsel team, which worked diligently to address the numerous challenges that arose during this transaction.
+The Nixon Peabody bond counsel team worked diligently to address the numerous challenges during this transaction.